Craig McCracken: Style and influences

-Since his early years of career, McCracken has chosen to design characters in a simplistic way (as opposed to the realism of Warner Bros. or Disney feature films) because it is more practical for television production, as money and time limits what the animators can do.
-In addition to this, he claimed that the crew at Hanna-Barbera wanted their shows "to be different than what was on Nick and Disney".
-Some of his main inspirations were comic book artists such as Charles M. Schulz, Bill Watterson and Hergé.
-All of his series have had diverse influences in terms of design, comedy and storytelling.
-To mention some: 1960s Batman, Underdog and Rocky and Bullwinkle in The Powerpuff Girls, The Muppet Show, Sesame Street and SpongeBob SquarePants in Foster's Home for Imaginary Friends (which also has a visual style inspired by 60s psychedelia), Yellow Submarine and Looney Tunes in Wander Over Yonder, and Dennis the Menace and The Adventures of Tintin in Kid Cosmic.
+During his time at CalArts, McCracken discovered the cartoons of United Productions of America (UPA), which heavily influenced the visual style of his creations.
+Early in his career, he opted for a simplistic character design (as opposed to the realism of Warner Bros. or Disney feature films) because it is more practical for television production, where tight budgets and schedules limit what animators can achieve.
+He also noted that the crew at Hanna-Barbera wanted their shows "to be different than what was on Nick and Disney."

+McCracken drew key inspiration from comic book artists like Charles M. Schulz, Bill Watterson, and Hergé.
+Each of his series have distinct influences in terms of design, comedy and storytelling.
+To mention some: 1960s Batman, Underdog and Jay Ward's Rocky and Bullwinkle in The Powerpuff Girls, Jim Henson's The Muppet Show and Sesame Street and Stephen Hillenburg's SpongeBob SquarePants in Foster's Home for Imaginary Friends (which also has a visual style inspired by 60s psychedelia), Yellow Submarine and Looney Tunes in Wander Over Yonder, and Dennis the Menace and The Adventures of Tintin in Kid Cosmic.

-During his time at CalArts, he discovered the cartoons of United Productions of America (UPA), which also heavily influenced the visual style of his creations.
-His shows often present the underdog as the main focus.
-For example, Kid Cosmic is about a group of "punk rock" characters who "may not have the skill or the talent, but they have the determination and conviction" to create a superhero team.
-Foster's also revolves around a group of misfit creatures that have been abandoned by their original owners.
+His shows often center around underdogs; for example, Kid Cosmic is about a group of "punk rock" characters who "may not have the skill or the talent, but they have the determination and conviction" to create a superhero team.
+Foster's also revolves around a group of misfit creatures who were abandoned by their original owners.
 Although the Powerpuff Girls are not typical underdogs, the fact that they are little girls might make people underestimate them as superheroes.
 He also liked to present "the contrast of cute characters being strong and tough".
-Although the Powerpuff Girls have been widely regarded as feminist icons, McCracken has claimed that the real background for their creation was finding "a fun idea" or "a cool concept".
+Although the Powerpuff Girls have been widely regarded as feminist icons, McCracken has claimed that the real background for their creation was finding "a fun idea" or "a cool concept."